JonathanAndrews/acebook-RecipeBookBook/README.md

 # RecipeBookBook

-This is a facebook clone that was developed by four developers over two weeks.
+This is a facebook clone that was developed by four awesome developers over two weeks.

 ## Motivation